|

 Pythagorean right-angled triangle: that is, let its length be divided into

-five parts; let three of them denote the height of the head of the screw;
+five parts; let three of them denote the height of the head of the water

-thus the distance from the base of the perpendicular to the nozzle of the
+screw; thus the distance from the base of the perpendicular to the nozzle

-screw at the bottom will be equal to four of those parts.
-A figure showing
+of the water screw at the bottom will be equal to four of those parts.

-and how they get their motion so that they may be of unlimited usefulness.
+water are constructed, and how they get their motion so that they may be

 |